olawolemoses/aureole_api/README.md

 ## About Business Classic Directory Service

-* The application shows an approach to build a Laravel API to provide access to CRUD operations for a books storage.
+* The application shows an approach to build a Laravel API to provide access to CRUD operations for books storage.

 * It also shows how to access an external api within the laravel application.